 - congenital colonic dilation

-Although these conditions can result in expansion of and damage to the colon, they are not caused by inflammation or infection.
+Although these conditions can expand and damage the colon, they’re not due to inflammation or infection.

-When toxic megacolon occurs, it will result in the rapid expansion of the large intestines.
-Symptoms of the condition may come on suddenly and may include:
+When toxic megacolon occurs, the large intestines rapidly expand.
+Symptoms of the condition may come on suddenly and include:

 - abdominal pain

 - bloody or profuse diarrhea